Living with a milk allergy

 What is a milk allergy?

-A milk allergy is a condition in which milk and milk products trigger an inappropriate immune response.
+A milk allergy is a condition in which milk and milk products trigger an inappropriate immune system response.

 When milk is consumed, the body's immune system sees proteins in the milk as dangerous invaders and responds by releasing antibodies called immunoglobulin E (IgE) to 'fight off' the food.
 These antibodies trigger the release of other chemicals, most importantly histamine.